-- 13.1 The University has the right to terminate a student's study for failure to maintain satisfactory academic progress, as determined by the Examination Board, or to comply with the policies and procedures of the University. - 13.2 The Examination Board may terminate the study of a student under the following circumstances1: - (i) The student's SGPA is below 1.70 for any three enrolled semesters; or - (ii) The student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home academic unit after being put on Academic Probation for one semester. - 13.3 Irrespective of AR13.2, the Examination Board may prescribe any other criteria for terminating a student's study. - 13.4 Notwithstanding AR13.2 and AR13.3 above, students' studies will be terminated if they fail to pass a required course, or its equivalent/substitute course, after three attempts. - 13.5 For termination of studies due to academic reasons, students may apply for readmission to the University, with admission to any degree study occurring no earlier than one academic year after the termination.
-Upon readmission after termination of study, students may be given one additional opportunity to pass each required course they have failed in their three previous attempts.
+- 13.1 The University has the right to terminate a student's study for failure to maintain satisfactory academic progress, as determined by the Dean, or to comply with the policies and procedures of the University. - 13.2 The Dean may terminate the study of a student under the following circumstances: - (i) The student's SGPA is below 1.70 for any three enrolled semesters; or - (ii) The student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home academic unit after being put on Academic Probation for one semester. - 13.3 Irrespective of AR13.2, the Dean may prescribe any other criteria for terminating a student's study. - 13.4 Notwithstanding AR13.2 and AR13.3 above, students' studies will be terminated if they fail to pass a required course, or its equivalent/substitute course, after three attempts.

-1 The circumstances for termination mentioned in AR13.2 only apply to students admitted in 2020/21 and thereafter.
+&lt;sup>2 The circumstances for termination mentioned in AR13.2 only apply to students admitted in 2020/21 and thereafter.
 For students admitted in 2019/20 and before, the circumstances are as follows: